CodyHillroy/pokedex/README.md

 ## Usage

-The first time you run Pokedex, it will download few cards which represent pokemons.
+The first time you run Pokedex, it will show few cards which represent pokemons.
 Each card includes short information   about specific pokemon (image, name and type).

  - If you need more cards, just click the "Load more" button below.
  - Clicking on any card image will show details on that specific pokemon.